 Report accurately and to the best of your knowledge, providing as many details as you can.
-Our reporting process does not work when someone reports false information-misreporting violates the Standards and can result in consequences.
+Our reporting process does not work when someone reports false information-misreporting or failing to report violates the Standards and can result in consequences.